AckerlyXu/heima/articles/cognitive-services/cognitive-services-text-analytics-quick-start.md

 1. After you sign up for Text Analytics, find your **API Key**.
 Copy the primary key, as you will need it when using the API services.

 ## Task 2 - Detect sentiment, key phrases and languages ####

 It's easy to detect sentiment, key phrases and languages in your text.
 You will programatically get the same results as the [demo experience](https://text-analytics-demo.azurewebsites.net/) returns.

+>[!TIP]
->[AZURE.TIP] For sentiment analysis, we recommend that you split text into sentences.
+> For sentiment analysis, we recommend that you split text into sentences.
 This generally leads to a higher precision in sentiment predictions.

 Note that the supported languages are as follows: